 Children and Women

-In terms of women's empowerment and gender equality, Brunei has advanced really significantly.
+In terms of women's empowerment and gender equality, Brunei has really advanced significantly.
 Women have equal access to political involvement, work possibilities, and education.
 Laws protecting children's rights abound in the nation as well.

 LGBT privileges

-Brunei forbids homosexuality, hence prejudice against the LGBT population is still rather common.
+Brunei forbids homosexuality.
+Hence, prejudice against the LGBT population is still rather common.
 The nation has, nevertheless, moved toward LGBTQ+ rights, allowing gender reassignment surgery and acknowledging same-sex unions for immigration purposes.

 Religious rights